 The easiest way to hack into a computer is to use an exploit.
 I’ll explain as simply as I can how an exploit works.

 Think of programs and data.
 Your web browser is a program.
 This web page is data.
 This is theoretical and I would never do this, but bear with me.
 Imagine if I were to bury some program code in this web page.
 In theory, I might be able to find a way to find a bug in your web browser to run that code.
 Usually when that happens, your web browser crashes, runs that code in the process, and you think nothing of it.
 But now that code is running–and potentially giving someone else access to your computer.
+Maybe even installing remote access software to give someone else permanent access to your computer.

 It’s really hard to do this stuff on an up to date computer.
 Sadly, on a computer that’s running Windows XP and a pile of old software, it’s not especially hard.